AymarN/Interactive_Programming_in_Python/Week7/README.md

 Mini-project development process

 For this mini-project, you will implement a working spaceship plus add a single asteroid and a single missile.
 We have provided art for your game so its look and feel is that of a more modern game.
-You should begin by loading theprogram template.The program template includes all necessary image and audio files.
+You should begin by loading the program template.
+The program template includes all necessary image and audio files.
 Unfortunately, no audio format is supported by all major browsers so we have decided to provided sounds in the mp3 format which is supported by Chrome (but not by Firefox on some systems). ogg versions are also available.)
 We highly recommend using Chrome for the last two weeks of the class.
 We have found that Chrome typically has better performance on games with more substantial drawing requirements and